GSA/digitalgov.gov/content/resources/digitalgov-user-experience-program-results-and-case-studies.md

 ---
 slug: digitalgov-user-experience-resources/digitalgov-user-experience-program-results-and-case-studies
 date: 2014-01-16 11:01:12 -0400
-title: 'Fueleconomy.gov &#8211; Extended Case Study'
+title: "Fueleconomy.gov &#8211; Extended Case Study"
 summary: "Like any valid business decision, User Experience work should produce results and demonstrable impact.
 To see a list of screenshots from websites we&#8217;ve improved, visit the rest of our Usability Case Studies.
 Or see a more complete case study below.
 Case Study: Fueleconomy.gov Mobile Site In December of 2012"
 topics:
   - user-experience